Volunteer and Audition

 DIRECTING TEAM:

-REHEARSALS: Will start at the end of September.
+REHEARSALS: Will begin in early December.
 Most rehearsals begin after 6:00PM on weeknights and during the day on weekends.
 You’ll have the chance to fill out a conflict calendar at the auditions, so be sure to bring your schedule with you.

 PERFORMANCES: All performances will take place on the main stage of the Oster Regent Theatre, located at 103 Main St, Cedar Falls, IA.